ElectricGrill

 Best Weber: Weber Q2400

-The Weber Q2400 at $379 is the winter champion among Weber electrics.
+The Weber Q2400 is the winter champion among Weber electrics.
 Its cast-aluminum body has the thermal mass to hold heat when wind cuts across the grill.
 The heavy lid with built-in thermometer seals well enough to maintain temperature within 25F of target even in cold winds.
 280 sq in porcelain-enameled cast-iron grate retains heat when cold food drops onto it.
 Weber's cold-weather testing is extensive - these grills run in Minnesota and Alaska.

 Traditional grillers who trust Weber quality and want reliable electric performance